 History of House of Prayer

 House of Prayer Church began in 1968, the first Sunday in September.
-Led by God, Bishop Carl and Mother Jessye Ellis began serving the community.
+Led by God, the Late Bishop Carl and Mother Jessye Ellis started a ministry of community service.
 They collaborated with the Cedar Program.
 The program employed young people to help them earn school money.
 Subsequently, this collaboration started House of Prayer's Community Service Program.

 If I can help somebody, as I travel along ....
 My living shall not be in vain.

 If we help someone change their lives, then we have done the work of our Lord Jesus Christ.